Simple Whole Roasted Chicken with Lemon

 Heat oven to 425 degrees F. Scatter onions in the bottom of a roasting pan and cover them with the stock (or water).
 Place chicken breast-side up on top of the onions.
 Stuff the cavity with halved garlic, lemon wedges, and herbs.
 Use kitchen twine to tie the legs together.
 (If you don’t have twine, leave the legs as they are.)

-Roast the chicken for 1 hour, then spoon pan juices over the chicken several times.
-Continue roasting until an internal thermometer inserted into the thickest part of the thigh reads 165 degrees F or when the chicken juices run clear when when you cut between a leg and a thigh, 20 to 30 minutes longer.
-Let rest 10 minutes before carving.
+Roast the chicken for 1 hour, then spoon pan juices over the chicken several times and cook another 20 to 30 minutes longer.
+You will know the chicken is done when an internal thermometer inserted into the thickest part of the thigh reads 165 degrees F or when the chicken juices run clear when when you cut between a leg and a thigh.
+Depending on the size of your chicken, the total roasting time may vary.

 Adam and Joanne's Tips